lingtalfi/Light_PlanetInstaller/doc/pages/conception-notes.md

         - parameters:
             - planetDotName: the [planetDotName](https://github.com/karayabin/universe-snapshot#the-planet-dot-name) of the planet to logic install
       - flags:
           - d: whether to use debug mode
+          - f: if set, forces the logic reinstalling of the planet, even if it's already logic installed

 - **list**: lists all planets found in the current application, along with their current version numbers